mulesoft-assets/template-wday2sfdc-worker-aggregation/README.md

 # Use Case <a name="usecase"/>
 As a Salesforce admin I want to aggregate users from Workday and Salesforce and compare them to see which users can only be found in one of the two and which users are in both instances.

-For practical purposes this Template will generate the result in the format of a CSV Report sent by mail.
+For practical purposes this Template will generate the result in the format of a CSV Report sent by E-mail.

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets workers from Workday and users from Salesforce, compares by the email address of the workers and users, and generates a CSV file which shows workers in Workday, users in Salesforce.
-The report is then emailed to a configured group of email addresses.
+As implemented, it gets workers from Workday and users from Salesforce, compares by the E-mail address of the workers and users, and generates a CSV file which shows workers in Workday, users in Salesforce.
+The report is then emailed to a configured group of E-mail addresses.

 # Considerations <a name="considerations"/>

-To make this Anypoint Template run, there are certain preconditions that must be considered.
+To run this Anypoint Template, there are certain preconditions that must be considered.
 All of them deal with the preparations in both, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**